ADANIENT

 BREAKINGVIEWS-India's summit captures AI hubris and angst

-The author is a Reuters Breakingviews columnist.
-The opinions expressed are his own.
+The authors are Reuters Breakingviews columnists.
+The opinions expressed are their own.

 By Shritama Bose and Ujjaini Dutta